ly-0111/TrueInflowToolkit-TIT-/README.md

 - `dq`: threshold of stage fluctuation used in estimating inflow propagation lag time.
 - `Iddetet`: IDs of intermediate stage stations to exclude (list; for comparison experiments).
 - `option`: `True` = Ensemble Kalman Smoother; `False` = Ensemble Kalman Filter.

+## Note on Hydrodynamic Model
+Note: The hydrodynamic model component is not included in this public release due to confidentiality constraints related to terrain data.
+If you require the complete version with the hydrodynamic model for research purposes, please contact the corresponding author: liupan@whu.edu.cn.

+## Results and Visualization
+We have uploaded all calculation results in the plot folder and provided plotting code examples.
+You can reproduce the figures from the paper:

+Fig.8 (Section 4.2.3): Total inflow reconstruction results Fig.6(c,d) (Section 4.2.2): Sensitivity analysis of observation configurations To generate these figures, run the provided plotting scripts or modify them according to your needs.